Saqqez: History

 According to Vladimir Minorsky, Saqqez is the site of the earlier medieval city of Barza.
 According to Theophanes the Confessor, who calls the city "Barzan" (βάρζαν), the Byzantine emperor Heraclius stayed at Barza for seven days in March 628 while on his way to Ganzak.
 Barza was an important crossroads in the medieval period, where there was a fork in the road from Dinavar to Maragheh with one branch splitting off towards Urmia.
 In the early 9th century, Barza was the capital of a separate principality.

-The city was the hometown of Mahsa Amini, who in 2022 died in the custody of Iran's morality police at the age of 22 after being arrested for violating Iran's hijab rules.
-Her death sparked the Mahsa Amini protests, a nationwide movement protesting the Islamic republic and its treatment of women.